jackiestchen/snake-client/README.md

-A terminal-based Snake implementation written in JavaScript (Node.js).
+A terminal-based Snake-client implementation written in JavaScript (Node.js).

 ## Instructions

 To play the game, one needs to connect to server.
 If the server is from local server, change input.js to {IP: "localhost"}.
-Otherwise, input server ip address and port.
+Otherwise, input server ip address and port in input.js.

 ## Start Game